allenwang-git/MiLAB-Cheetah-Software/README.md

 - `freeglut3-dev`
 - `libblas-dev liblapack-dev`

 To use Ipopt, use CMake Ipopt option.
-Ex) cmake -DIPOPT_OPTION=ON ..
+Example: cmake -DIPOPT_OPTION=ON ..